 Where is the game?

 By rail: Take the Haverhill Commuter Rail line from North Station towards Haverhill and get off at North Wilmington.
-Walking to Shriners is… doable, but as it’s about 2.5 miles, we recommend taking a taxi.
+Walking to Shriners is… doable, but at about 2.5 miles we recommend taking a taxi.

 Where can I get tickets?